snek5000/snek5000/docs/tuto_simul_cbox.md

 probes (history points) to record the variable signals.
 We will use these probe signals in monitoring and postprocessing of the simulation.
 See [this example](https://github.com/snek5000/snek5000-cbox/blob/gh-actions/doc/examples/run_side_short.py) for the implementation.
-The simulation was executed as follows:
+The simulation was executed as following:

 ```{code-cell}
 import numpy as np